kumar-utsav/HW/HW1/README.md

 3. You can do ``` cat inventory``` and ``` cat playbook.yml``` to check out the contents of the inventory and playbook files respectively.

+4. Wait for a minute or so, to run the Ansible command since the servers take some time to get active and ready to be provisioned.

-4. Now, to provision the servers using Ansible, run the following command:
+5. Now, to provision the servers using Ansible, run the following command:
    ```
    ansible-playbook -i inventory playbook.yml
    ```